In June 2024, The OSS Team met up for a weekend in the Lake District to swim the length of Wast Water – England’s deepest lake. Here’s what happened.

 (Percy Bysshe Shelley, ‘Mont Blanc‘)

-As we swam further out, watching the rocks and weeds below fade to black, I asked myself if this mix of fear and exhilaration could be the same sensation Wordsworth and Shelley describe.
+As we swam further out, watching the rocks and weeds below fade to black, I wondered if the mix of fear and exhilaration I felt could be the same sensation Wordsworth and Shelley describe.

-I swam for a while with my eyes closed, opening them with each breath to glance up at the indomitable, timeless Screes, but I soon remembered there is great comfort in swimming with friends – Cameron just behind me; Lance just ahead; Simon, Kate and Kari in the distance – and gave myself up to the experience.
+I swam for a while with my eyes closed, opening them with each breath to glance up at the indomitable, timeless Screes, but I soon discovered there is great comfort in swimming with friends and gave myself up to the experience.

-I’m not sure how far we’d come when I felt a twinge of cramp in my foot.
-For a moment, I panicked, looking around for the others, but the conditions had become much worse so that all I could see were the mountains.
+I wasn’t sure how far we’d come when I felt a twinge of cramp in my foot.
+For a moment, I panicked, looking around for the others.
+The conditions had become much worse so that all I could see were the mountains.
 I tried to reason with myself.
 It’s just cramp.
 It’ll soon pass.
 Kari and Simon won’t be far behind.
-If you just wait here … but I was worried about the cold and wanted to feel solid ground again, even if just for a moment.
+If you just wait here … But I was worried about the cold.
+I wanted the reassurance of solid ground again, just for a moment.

 I decided to swim back to shore, with a strange one-legged breaststroke, reluctant to let the cramp spread while still determined to move forwards.
 I struggled to make progress with this diminished stroke, but as I approached the shore, my eyes started to adjust, so that I could see cars, trees and hikers in bright-coloured anoraks.

-I jumped down and stumbled back into the water where I began to swim a more aggressive stroke, hugging the shoreline this time in case the cramp returned.
+But then, what’s that?
+A pop of bright red in the distance.
+The unmistakable swoop of arms.
+Yes.
+I jumped back down and stumbled into the water where I swam a more aggressive stroke, hugging the shoreline this time in case the cramp returned.

-How far is there left to go?
-One km?
-Two, at the most?
-I began counting to 100 strokes over and over again in my head to remind myself, yes, you are still moving forwards, but each time I reached 100, I paused and switched back to breaststroke, still determined to make the most of this experience.
+How far was there left to go?
+One kilometre?
+Two?
+Impossible to tell.
+I began counting to 100 strokes over and over again to remind myself, yes, you are still moving forwards.
+But each time I reached 100, I paused and switched back to breaststroke, still determined to make the most of this experience.

 There are in our existence spots of time,